-Interest Rate Risk - The State Investment Pool does not have an investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+Interest Rate Risk - The New Mexico State Treasurer's Office has an investment policy that limits investment maturities to five years or less on allowable investments.
+This policy is a means of managing exposure to fair value losses arising from increasing interest rates.
+This policy is reviewed and approved annually by the New Mexico State Board of Finance.

-Credit Risk - The New Mexico State Treasurer pools are not rated.
-For additional GASB 40 disclosure information regarding cash held by the State Treasurer, the reader should see the separate audit report for the State Treasurer's Office for the fiscal year ended June 30, 2011.
+Credit risk - The New Mexico State Treasurer pools are not rated.

+For additional GASB 40 disclosure information regarding cash held by the New Mexico State Treasurer, the reader should see the separate audit report for the New Mexico State Treasurer's Office for the fiscal year ended June 30, 2012.